 Members of the public can attend Council meetings which are also live streamed on the City's website.
 There is an allocated public question time at each meeting.

 When is Council in Session?

 Dates of Council Meetings, Public Participation and Community Access sessions are available on the city website.
-Subscribe to our newsletter to receive the latest Council information in your inbox each month.

-www.busselton.wa.gov.au/connect/news-and-media/ bay-to-bay-e-newsletter this edition of Bay to Bay:
+www.busselton.wa.gov.au/connect/news-and-media/bay-to-bay-e-newsletter